-The International Foundation for Ethics and Audit (IFEA or the Foundation) is a nonprofit organization that houses the International Ethics Standards Board for Accountants (IESBA) and the International Auditing and Assurance Standards Board (IAASB).
+The International Foundation for Ethics and Audit (IFEA or the Foundation) is a nonprofit organization that supports high-quality, international standard setting in ethics, audit, and assurance in the public interest.
+The Foundation fulfills its mission through its two standard-setting boards, the International Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants.